cdli-gh/apertium-sux-eng/data/devset.md

 	"For the life of Szusuen, strong king, king of Urim, king of the four quarters, Ur-..., soldier of the king, son of Ur-Abba, fashioned this for Szara, jewel of An, loved child of Inanna, his lord"

 	(word order doesn't matter, both TERM and DAT can be translated as "for", TERM also as "towards")

+# transactions

+most transactions are without verbs. instead, there are key phrases that work like prepositions:

+P100179

+	2	mu	mu[year]	N	N
+	3	didli	didli[several][-ø][-ak]	V	NF.V.ABS

+	"several years"

+P100179

+	1	pisan-dub-ba	bisagdubak[filing_basket]	N	N
+	2	mu	mu[year]	N	N
+	3	didli	didli[several][-ø][-ak]	V	NF.V.ABS
+	4	sze-ba	szeba[ration]	N	N.ABS

+	"filing basket, several years, rations"

+P100179

+	5	sze	sze[barley]	N	N
+	6	erin2-na	erin[people]	N	N.GEN

+	"barley of people" (= "barley of troops")

+P100179

+	8	sza3-bi	szag[heart]-bi[-ta]	N	N.3-SG-NH-POSS.ABL
+	9	su-ga	sug[repay]-a	V	NF.V.PT
+	10	nig2-ka9	nigSZID[account]	N	N
+	11	sze-ka	_[of.barley]	N	N.GEN
+	"from repayment accounts of barley" lit. "from the heart of repayment accounts of barley"

+note that MTAAC annotations put the case for these nominal "prepositions" on the "preposition", not on the end of the phrase. there is a list of such nominal "prepositions", only these act like this.

+yes, sza3-bi "heart" is used here like "center", ie., "from the heart of" ! this is not a preposition, but should be translated as such

+P100179
+	1	pisan-dub-ba	bisagdubak[filing_basket]	N	N
+	2	mu	mu[year]	N	N
+	3	didli	didli[several][-ø][-ak]	V	NF.V.ABS
+	4	sze-ba	szeba[ration]	N	N
+	5	sze	sze[barley]	N	N
+	6	erin2-na	erin[people]	N	N.GEN
+	7	u3	u[and]	CNJ	CNJ
+	8	sza3-bi	szag[heart]-bi[-ta]	N	N.3-SG-NH-POSS.ABL
+	9	su-ga	sug[repay]-a	V	NF.V.PT
+	10	nig2-ka9	nigSZID[account]	N	N
+	11	sze-ka	_[of.barley]	N	N
+	12	i3-gal2	i[-ni]-gal[be][-ø]	V	FIN.L1.V.3-SG-S

+"Filing basket.
+Several years.
+Barley rations.
+Barley of troops and (from) repayment accounts of barley. it is here"

+# year names

+you need a special rule for mu "year":

+P100179

+	13	mu	mu[year]	N	N
+	14	{d}szu-{d}suen	Szusuen[1]	RN	RN
+	15	lugal	lugal[king]	N	N
+	16	uri5{ki}-ma-ke4	Urim[1]-ak-e	SN	SN.GEN.ERG
+	17	ma2-dara3-abzu	Madara'abzu[1]	ON	ON
+	18	{d}en-ki-ka	Enkik[1][-ak]	DN	DN.GEN.ABS
+	19	bi2-in-du8	_[was.caulked.By]	V	3-SG-NH.L3.3-SG-H-A.V.3-SG-P

+	"in (=3-SG-NH.L3) the year (=mu) when (=L3+mu) Szusuen, king of Urim, caulked the Madara'abzu of Enki"